latticejs/lattice/README.md

 ### Start from an official example

-:warning: *Lattice is currently being released using the `alpha` channel.
-This means you should consider adding the `@alpha` tag to point to the latest versions when installing.*
+:warning: *Lattice is currently being released using the `beta` channel.
+This means you should consider adding the `@beta` tag to point to the latest versions when installing.*

 First, install `clap` if you don't have it yet.

-`npm i -g @latticejs/clap@alpha`
+`npm i -g @latticejs/clap@beta`

 Then, you can run: